 Severe coastal hazards such as erosion and inundation are important in the context of disaster risk management and may be affected by climate change through rising sea levels and changes in extreme events.
 Increasing sea levels will also increase the potential for saltwater intrusion into coastal aquifers.
 Coastal inundation occurs during periods of extreme sea levels due to storm surges and high waves, particularly when combined with high tides.
-Although tropical and extra-tropical cyclones (Sections 3.4.4. and 3.4.5) are the most common causes of sea level extremes, other weather events that cause persistent winds such as anticyclones and fronts can also influence coastal sea levels (Green et al., 2009; McInnes et al., 2009b).
-In many parts of the world sea levels are influenced by modes of large scale variability such as the El Niño - Southern Oscillation (ENSO, Section 3.4.2).
-In the western equatorial Pacific, sea levels can fluctuate up to half a metre between ENSO phases (Church et al., 2006b) and in combination with extremes of the tidal cycle, can cause extensive inundation in low-lying atoll nations even in the absence of extreme weather events (Lowe et al., 2010).
+Although tropical and extratropical cyclones (Sections 3.4.4 and 3.4.5) are the most common causes of sea level extremes, other weather events that cause persistent winds such as anticyclones and fronts can also influence coastal sea levels (Green et al., 2009; McInnes et al., 2009b).
+In many parts of the world, sea levels are influenced by modes of large scale variability such as ENSO (Section 3.4.2).
+In the western equatorial Pacific, sea levels can fluctuate up to half a meter between ENSO phases (Church et al., 2006b) and in combination with extremes of the tidal cycle, can cause extensive inundation in lowlying atoll nations even in the absence of extreme weather events (Lowe et al., 2010).